Memory loss: 7 tips to improve your memory

 Not getting enough sleep has been linked to memory loss.
 So has restless sleep and sleep that gets disturbed often.
 Make getting enough healthy sleep a priority.
 Adults should sleep 7 to 9 hours a night on a regular basis.
 If snoring disrupts sleep, make an appointment to see your health care provider.
 Snoring could be a sign of a sleep disorder, such as sleep apnea.

 6. Eat a healthy diet

-7. Manage chronic conditions
+7. Manage chronic health problems

-When to seek help for memory loss
+When to get help for memory loss